rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

 ## Run `webcam`

-Assuming all is working correctly you should have a local archive being kept at the `webcam` folder and the latest photo should be uploaded to `your.server.com/cam` on detecting a change.
+   cd ~/
+   webcam

+Assuming you don't get any errors your webcam should now be watching for changes.
+You can view the latest photo at `your.server.com/webcam/capture.jpg` and a local archive can be found at `~/webcam`.

 ## Running more than one webcam with er, `webcam`

-On investigating webcam software that supported multiple webcams I discovered [motion](http://www.lavrsen.dk/foswiki/bin/view/Motion/WebHome) which seems to be the go-to webcam software for Linux that does all the things.
-After a day of messing about it with I got it working but, believing the simplest solution to be the best, went back to using webcam.
-That said, I'll be sticking my motion config on GitHub for future reference.
+Now that's running you may want to use more than one webcam[^3], I initially struggled with this but eventually realised I could just duplicate the `webcam` processes.

-### Create one `.webcamrc` per webcam
+### Create a `.webcamrc` per webcam

 `touch .webcamrc.1 .webcamrc.2`